hexian000/neosocksd/API.md

 **Description**

-Split address string into host and port.
+Splits an address string into host and port.
 Raises an error on failure.

 ### neosocksd.parse_ipv4